Which of the following best defines psychology as a scientific di... | Study Prep in Pearson+

 1

-Step 1: Understand that psychology is a scientific discipline focused on studying aspects related to humans and animals, particularly their behavior and mental processes.
+Identify the key focus of psychology as a scientific discipline, which involves understanding both observable actions and internal experiences.

-Step 2: Recognize that behavior refers to observable actions, while mental processes include thoughts, feelings, and cognitive functions that are not directly observable.
+Recognize that psychology is distinct from biology, chemistry, and history because it specifically studies behavior and mental processes rather than physical structures, chemical reactions, or historical events.

-Step 3: Differentiate psychology from other sciences by noting that it does not primarily study the physical structure of the body (which is anatomy) or chemical reactions in the brain alone (which is more related to neurochemistry).
+Understand that behavior refers to any observable action by an organism, while mental processes include thoughts, feelings, and motivations that are not directly observable.

-Step 4: Also distinguish psychology from disciplines like history, which study past events and their societal impacts, rather than individual or group behavior and mental functions.
+Note that psychology uses scientific methods to investigate these behaviors and mental processes systematically and empirically.

 Watch next